trap-representation/Chlore/README.md

 ###### 1) Check out more examples in the `examples` directory. ######

 A formal language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
-You can find working drafts of the Chlore22 standard in the [Chlore-spec-working-drafts](https://github.com/trap-representation/Chlore-spec-working-drafts) repository.

-Update: I've been working on bootstrapping the MChlore compiler, so I might not be updating the standard anymore.
-I'll continue working on the standard once I'm done building the self-hosted compiler.

-You'll be able to find the source of the reference implementation of Chlore that I've been working on here soon.
+A link to the standard will be uploaded here soon.

+The `self_hosted` directory contains the source to the (WIP) self-hosted compiler of the language.

 PS: Check out the Chlore website [here](https://trap-representation.github.io/Chlore/).
 Join the [discord](https://discord.gg/5FCpR5eZyp).